 How we operate:

-We are a non-government, non-profit (501-c-3) organization, and the result of a unique collaboration between parties in Mexico and the United States, with board members drawn from five cities across both countries.
-CEDO operates through a United States Executive Committee, and pools our resources and experiences to offer realistic, community-based solutions to regional and global environmental problems.
+We are a binational organization, incorporated as not for profit, non-governmental organizations in Mexico and the U.S (as a 501-c-3 organization).
+CEDO Intercultural is a unique collaboration between parties in Mexico and the United States, with board members drawn from five cities across both countries.
+We operate through a United Executive Committee, and pools our resources and experiences to offer realistic, community-based solutions to regional and global environmental problems.

 We recognize, respect, and leverage the cultural, socioeconomic, and biological connections, as well as the differences, between the U.S. and Mexico, and our programs are designed to build bridges, not barriers.
 Our world-class field station facilities support researchers and school groups studying in the area, while our on-site exhibits and educational programs, including field trips, nature-talks and ecotours, offer the general public a glimpse into the fascinating natural history of an incomparable region of our planet.

 CEDO’s approach is progressive in that our work considers the whole ecosystem, including human communities, the changes induced by global warming, fisheries and other essential economies, biodiversity and habitats, and the full range of services that natural resources and processes provide to diverse people.
 We are committed to fostering an environmental culture and bringing all the region’s stakeholders into a transparent and participatory decision-making process.
 We also lead by example by respecting, implementing and seeing to the enforcement of the essential social and legal contracts that follow this collective process.